 When a Personality in a duel has the Double Chi keyword, the Focus Value of each of card focused for the Personality is added twice instead of once to the Personality's duel resolution score.

 A card with the Elite keyword contributes Force to armies even if it is bowed.

 A Personality with the Enlightened keyword has +1F for each Ring in play.

-In addition, all players have the following ability, "Elemental Battle/Open: Bow your performing Enlightened Personality and target a Ring: Straighten it."
+In addition, all players have the following ability, "Elemental Battle/Open: Bow your target performing Enlightened Personality to straighten a target Ring."

 Ninjutsu represents a Ninja's ability to hide in plain sight, and is followed by a numerical value.

 Personalities with the Ninjutsu keyword are treated specially at certain times while face-down.
 While known to be face-down in play or in a province, through effects that allowed it to be seen by at least one player, a Ninjutsu Personality is a 2F/3C/0PH Personality with an Honor Requirement of “–”, a Gold Cost of 4, and the Ninja keyword.
-Similar to a Created card, these granted stats and keyword are considered "base" upon the face-down Personality, even though they are not printed on the card [reversal, added 7 July 2012].
+Similar to a Created card, these granted stats and keyword are considered "printed" upon the face-down Personality, even though they are not printed on the card.
 He also is considered a Ninjutsu Personality while face-down, although the existence and numerical value of the keyword is determined by his face-up side.